 Now, you should think which of these fields appeals to you most and what your skills say you should study.
 You like Arts, but you are very good at Maths?
 Then maybe you should keep Art as a hobby.
 You think Engineering is a good option, but you have great social skills?
 Maybe you could try a Bachelor’s in Law focused on Patents and Intellectual property, because it combines both.

-4. Research the country where you’ll do your Bachelor’s
+4. Research where you’ll study your Bachelor’s

 What’s going to influence your international student experience is going to be the country you choose.
 Aspects like language, culture, climate, and affordability are key.